venkat1705/ImageGallery_MERNSTACK/README.md

 ##create cloudinary account

 --> create image preset in cloudinary
---> make changes as per your upload preset in gallery/src/components/Header.js
+--> make changes as per your upload preset and cloud name in gallery/src/components/Header.js